"There's no business like show business, like no business I know..."

 - Mena Suvari, between Pie and American Beauty, got a decent push, but slowly vanished from the spotlight and is now best known for indie films.

 - Jason Biggs tried playing the same down-on-his-luck regular guy character (especially in The Loser) a bit too much, and he now mostly plays supporting roles in films like My Best Friend's Girl and Over Her Dead Body.
-His luck seems to be improving as of late since he's been cast as Leonardo in the latest Teenage Mutant Ninja Turtles series and a role on Orange Is The New Black.
+His luck seems to be improving as of late following a stint as the voice of Leonardo on the latest Teenage Mutant Ninja Turtles series and a role on Orange Is The New Black.

 - Similar to Biggs, Seann William Scott did mostly the same kind of "big dumb happy guy" roles and mostly vanished from the limelight after the Hotter and Sexier The Dukes of Hazzard film came out.
 He now mostly plays supporting roles in films like Cop Out, however his roles in the Ice Age franchise has made him the most financially successful of his former cast mates.